 Relationships are not primarily about learning languages

-This should come as no surprise, but for most people, relationships are not about learning languages.
-Communication is important, so language plays a role, but most people will default to their strongest common language.
-Unless your Chinese is already quite good, this is likely to be English.
-Hence, most mixed-language couples I know don’t even speak Chinese with each other, not even those who live in a Chinese-speaking environment.
+Communication is important, but most people will default to their strongest common language.
+Language is a means to an end, not the end in itself.
+Unless your Chinese is already quite good, this strongest common language is likely to be English.
+Hence, most mixed-language couples I know don’t even speak Chinese with each other, not even many who live in a Chinese-speaking environment.

 Switching to Chinese is not easy even if both of you want to